Vidhi2004/Practise/DevOps/Practise/README.md

 Docker Integration:
 I created a Dockerfile to containerize your log rotation script.
-I set up a docker-compose.yml file for easy orchestration of your Docker container, which can run the script.
+I set up a docker-compose.yml file for easy orchestration of my Docker container, which can run the script.

 Git Repository:
 I maintained version control using Git, with a GitHub repository to showcase my work.